They call themselves the better body system.

 #10.
 Overcame the hardest part

 Yoli was founded in 2009 by a group of friends.
-This means they’re well past the 2-year mark when most MLMs fail, but they still haven’t overcome the 10-year hump, or the 23rd year like Advocare.
+This means they’re approaching the 10-year hump, but they haven’t got the street cred of a well-established business like Advocare.

 #9.
 Typical health products

-Their main line of products is called the “Better Body System”, and the package of various products is designed to help customers maintain a healthy PH balance, manage their weight, improve their metabolism, increase nutrition, and general maintain a healthy structural balance in their bodies.
+Their main line of products is called the “Better Body System,” and the package of various products is designed to help customers maintain a healthy pH balance, manage their weight, improve their metabolism, increase nutrition, and generally maintain a healthy structural balance in their bodies.

 They also have single product supplements, such as…